A society where power structures are dismantled and working-class and other marginalised communities are able to thrive.

-We remain completely independent of any advertisers, funders, companies, political organisations, or political parties.
+We are completely independent of any advertisers, funders, companies, political organisations, or political parties.

-Today, a handful of powerful moguls controls our mainstream media.
+Today, a handful of powerful moguls control our mainstream media.
 As such, its coverage is largely conservative.
-But we have created a truly independent and viable alternative.
-One that isn’t afraid to challenge the status quo, to ask the hard questions, and to have an opinion.
-This has only been possible because of the amazing support from you – our readers.
+But we are striving to be a truly radical and viable alternative.
+It’s one that isn’t afraid to challenge the status quo, to ask the hard questions, and to have an opinion.
+This has only been possible because of the support from you – our readers.

 See our full team here.

-Media Bias / Fact Check has reviewed our website.
-It states that, “we rate The Canary Left biased based on story selection that typically favors the left and High for factual reporting due to proper sourcing and a clean fact check record.”
+Media Bias / Fact Check has also reviewed our website.
+It states that, “we rate the Canary left-biased based on story selection that typically favors the left and High for factual reporting due to proper sourcing and a clean fact check record”.

 Unlike the mainstream press, which regulates itself, we are regulated by IMPRESS, the only independent press regulator in the UK.
 IMPRESS is the only regulator to be recognised by the UK government’s Press Recognition Panel.